MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 ---
-title: Add optimized language-specific syntax support in a Visual Studio extension by using Language Configuration
+title: Add language-specific syntax support in a Visual Studio extension by using Language Configuration
 description: Explore the functionality and benefits of Language Configuration, which is a useful framework for providing language-specific syntax support for programming languages in the Visual Studio editor. ms.date: 2/1/2024 ms.topic: how-to